 Importance: Identify users across all devices used to access your site (e.g. mobile, desktop), determine repeat vs. unique visitors

 Definition: Single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.
-In other words, any user who visits just one page and leaves is considered a bounce… this is because Google thinks they weren’t able to find what they were looking for.
+In other words, any user who visits just one page and leaves is considered a bounce… this is because Google thinks they couldn’t find what they were looking for.

 Importance: Measure the success of your website.
 Dependent upon how many sites your page has, it’s normal to have a higher bounce rate on a single-page website.